radiantearth/stac-api-spec/ogcapi-features/README.md

 It is recommended to have each OAFeat Collection correspond to a STAC Collection, and the `/collections/{collectionId}/items` endpoint can be used as a single collection search.
-Implementations may **optionally** provide support for the full superset of STAC API query parameters to the `/collections/{collectionId}/items` endpoint, where the collection ID in the path is equivalent to providing that single value in the `collections` query parameter in STAC API.
+Implementations may **optionally** provide support for the full superset of STAC API query parameters to the `/collections/{collectionId}/items` endpoint, where the collection ID in the path is equivalent to providing that single value in the `Collections* query parameter in STAC API.

 Implementing OAFeat enables a wider range of clients to access the API's STAC Item objects, as it is a more widely implemented